ddri/pitchlist/README.md

 # Q&A

-Some questions you should be asking:
+Some questions you should be asking in the Q&A section:

 - How much time will it take me to make my perfect deck?
 - How will I know when it's good enough?